yash04747/docs/docs/guides/basics/support-defined.md

 making Redux better.

 ### Truly, we want to help!
 We truly do want to help!
 But at the end of the day we can't offer unlimited support for circumstances beyond our control.

 ### Best of Luck!
 We genuinely wish you best of luck.
 We're not attempting to insult.
-We will gladly solve problems in our code but we cannot solve problems in another developers code without compensation.
+We will gladly solve problems in our code, but we cannot solve problems in another developers code without compensation.

 ### I still want support!
 If you're still interested in support from us, you need to start by [generating a support hash](generating-a-support-hash.md).
-Please do not be disappointed if we inform you that we require a purchase of [premium support](https://redux.io/extensions/premium-support) for us to further assist you if your problem is outside of the scope of our framework.
+Please do not be disappointed if we inform you that we require a purchase of [premium support](https://redux.io/extensions/premium-support) for us to further assist you if your problem is outside the scope of our framework.